 After playing an abbreviated six-game varsity schedule during 2000-01, their first season of varsity play, the Purple Knights earned their first win against a varsity squad on Jan.
 4, 2002, blanking Massachusetts Institute of Technology (MIT), 4-0.

-In the past 12 years, Donovan has recruited players who have earned four ECAC East All-Conference honors, three ECAC East All-Rookie Team laurels, and 40 ECAC East All-Academic accolades.
-His players have been named ECAC East Rookie of the Week five times, Player of the Week four times, and Goalie of the Week three times.
+In the past 14 years, Donovan has recruited players who have earned four ECAC East All-Conference honors, three ECAC East All-Rookie Team laurels, and 64 ECAC East All-Academic accolades.
+His players have been named ECAC East Goalie of the Week six times, Rookie of the Week six times and Player of the Week five times.

 In 2005-06, goalie Annice Mason '06 was nominated for the 2006 Hockey Humanitarian Award, presented annually to college hockey's finest citizen, before Emily Loebs '16 was put forth in 2015-16.
 Another goalie, Marcy Ring '05, was previously nominated for NCAA Woman of the Year.
-Donovan's players have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Florida, Maryland, Pennsylvania and Wyoming.
+Donovan's rosters have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Florida, Maryland, Pennsylvania and Wyoming.

-Donovan has an extensive hockey background, including coaching at the USA Development Camp for girls ages 13-18 for the past 11 years, and coaching at a regional player development camp.
+Donovan has an extensive hockey background, including coaching and evaluating at the USA Hockey Player Development Camp for girls ages 13-18 for the past 11 years, and coaching at a regional player development camp.
 He was a member of the coaching staff at the Phillips Exeter Academy Hockey Camp during many summers until 2005, and on-ice director of the staff as a member of the Breakaway Hockey Camp for Girls held each summer at Cairns Arena until 2006.
 In 2005 he was a coach at the Cornell Hockey Camp.
 Donovan has his USA Hockey Level 4 coaching certification.

 He served as an assistant coach for the Saint Michael's men from 1991-92 to 1993-94.
 In 1995, Donovan took over as coaching director for the Vermont Northern Lights women's program.
 He worked with the 13-15 age group, which was the district regional runner-up one year, and worked with the 16-19 group who were the district regional runner-up for two consecutive years.

 |2010-11||6-19-2||4-12-2||First Postseason Win in Program History|